 Scheduling a Jewish Funeral

-In Judaism, a funeral should be held without delay and scheduled as soon as arrangements can be made.
+Jewish funerals should be held without delay and scheduled as soon as arrangements can be made.
 In fact, Orthodox Jews require the funeral to be within 24 hours of the death.
 Funerals cannot be held on certain Holy Days.
-Orthodox and Conservative Judaism does not allow for cremation but Reform Judaism does, while all do not allow for embalming unless it is required by law.
+Orthodox and Conservative Judaism do not allow for cremation, but Reform Judaism does.
+All do not allow for embalming unless it is required by law.

 Scheduling a Muslim Funeral